Tax-Free Income Up to ₹12.75 Lakh –What Happens If You Exceed the Limit?

 If you're in the marginal relief zone and looking for ways to lower your tax liability, employer contributions to the National Pension Scheme (NPS) can be a smart option.
 Under the new tax regime, these contributions qualify for tax deductions, helping you save more.

-Employer's contribution towards NPS of an employee is eligible for a tax deduction of up to 10% of salary, i.e. basic , or 14% of salary if such contribution is made by the Central Government under Section 80CCD(2) beyond the Rs.1.5 lakh limit provided under Section 80CCE.
+Employer's contribution towards NPS of an employee is eligible for a tax deduction of up to 10% of salary, i.e. basic, or 14% of salary if the Central Government makes such contribution under Section 80CCD(2) beyond the ₹1.5 lakh limit provided under Section 80CCE.

 2. Claim Deductions for Health Insurance (Section 80D)

 Under Section 80D, premiums paid for health insurance for yourself, your family, and your parents are eligible for tax deductions.
-You can claim Rs 25,000 for insuring yourself, your spouse, and your children.
-Additionally, if you are insuring senior citizen parents, you can claim an extra Rs 50,000 in deductions.
+You can claim ₹25,000 for insuring yourself, your spouse, and your children.
+Additionally, if you are insuring senior citizen parents, you can claim an extra ₹50,000 in deductions.
 This not only helps in reducing your taxable income but also provides the added benefit of securing health coverage for you and your loved ones.

 You can make Voluntary Provident Fund (VPF) contributions beyond the mandatory Employee Provident Fund (EPF) deductions, and these contributions are eligible for tax deductions under Section 80C.
 This helps in reducing your taxable income while also building a larger retirement corpus.
 Additionally, gratuity benefits are generally tax-exempt under specific conditions, further lowering your overall taxable income and providing you with added financial security in the long run.